-CORE XII - AUDITING
+CORE COURSE XII - PRINCIPLES AND PRACTICE OF AUDITING

-- To gain a fair working knowledge of the importance of vouching and internal check in practice in various organizations. - To create interest in the minds of students towards auditing profession.
+- This subject aims at imparting knowledge about the principles and methods of auditing and their applications. - To gain a fair working knowledge of the importance of vouching and internal checks in practice in various organizations. - > To create interest in the minds of students towards auditing profession.